roahmlab/RAPTOR/Examples/Digit/README.md

 The desired behavior and Ipopt settings are specified in `singlestep_optimization_settings.yaml`.
 Please read it carefully to generate desired gaits.

+Also, check [python/](python/README.md) folder for python scripts related to simulation and visualization.

 ## Optimization Formulation
 The active constraints:
 - JointLimits